helicohedron/voting-api/README.md

 ## Objective

 The goal of this project is build a backend REST API for simple **Online Voting System**.
 Users can create polls, vote on options, and view poll results.
-This system will demonstrate core CRUD operations and reinforce skills in designing relationships in MongoDB using Mongoose.
+This system demonstrates core CRUD operations and reinforces skills in designing relationships in MongoDB using Mongoose.

-## Key Learning Outcomes
+## Outcomes

 - Design and implement a relational schema using Mongoose
 - Create RESTful endpoints using Express